scrabbletank/farhome-rules/rulesdoc.md

 #### Attuned Senses
 *Requires Danger Sense, 12th level*

 You cannot be flanked.
-You have blindsight over adjacent tiles, allowing you to through darkness and invisible creatures on those tiles.
+You have blindsight over adjacent tiles, allowing you to see through darkness or see invisible creatures on those tiles.

 #### Dual-Wield Master
 *Requires Dual-Wield Expert, 3 Dexterity, 15th level*